practable/dynamics-lab/fw/dynamics_lab_firmware_V0_1_x/README.md

 _Control a stepper motor and servo via JSON formatted command set.
 Gather data from position encoder and accellerometer mpu
 ```
 ## Commands list
 _List of basic commands in JSON format.
-This list is printed out on entry to STATE_WAIT_
+This list is printed out on entry to STATE_WAIT and by entering STATE_HELP

 ```